rqlite/rqlite/README.md

         "INSERT INTO foo(name) VALUES(\"sinead\")""
     ]'

 When a transaction takes place either both statements will succeed, or neither.
 Performance is *much, much* better if multiple SQL INSERTs or UPDATEs are executed via a transaction.
+Note the execution ceases the moment any single query results in an error.

 ### Querying Data
 Querying data is easy.